sohit-agarwal/Wexflow/README.md

 You can download the latest stable release from [here](https://github.com/aelassas/Wexflow/releases/latest).

-You can find the documentation [here](https://github.com/aelassas/Wexflow/wiki).
+You can find a detailed documentation [here](https://github.com/aelassas/Wexflow/wiki).

+Wexflow has been downloaded more than 21k times.
+Check out the releases stats [here](https://wexflow.github.io/stats).

 ![Docker](https://aelassas.github.io/wexflow/images/small_h-trans.png)